tomonori-93/JParallaxCorrect/README.md

 * Calculation of the parallax based on formulations **without any mathematical approximation**
   * Only geometric approximation: The earth on which original images of satellites are projected is a rotational ellipsoid.
 * The core library for [JParallaxCorrect.jl](https://github.com/tomonori-93/JParallaxCorrect.jl) which is a JuliaLang package to easily perform the parallax correction
-  * (Under construction) JParallaxCorrect.jl will be registerd to General in JuliaLang
 <!--  * Supporting NetCDF: It is commonly used in meteorological and oceanographical communities. -->

 # References